 Nitro engines create an awful amount of oily mess in and around your nitro RC helicopter.
 You can’t prevent it, but you can divert some of it and minimize its long term negative effects.

-This is not the case with nitro engines.
-Most of the oil makes it through the exhaust and it gets everywhere.
-It leaves the engine in a fine atomized fog.
+This is not the case with nitro engine exhaust.
+Most of that high oil mix concentration makes it through the exhaust and it gets everywhere when it leaves the engine in a fine atomized fog.
 This fog will get into every nook and cranny of your nitro RC helicopter and will condense into a nice slimy layer of oily goo.

-This oil is generally not a problem for most of your RC helicopter, but it can hurt your radio gear - specifically the receiver, servos, and gyro.
+This oil is generally not a problem for most of your RC helicopter, but it can hurt your electronics; specifically the receiver, servos, and gyro / FBL unit.
 You should protect these components as much as possible.

-Wrap your receiver, battery pack, and gyro in small plastic bags to keep the oil film off them.
-You should only consider getting water proof servos.
-These should be called oil proof servos because not many people fly their RC helicopters under the water – at least not intentionally.
-Most quality servos these days are water resistant, having case gaskets along with screw, output shaft & wire seals to prevent water or oil from getting inside.
+These should be called oil resistant servos because not many people fly their RC helicopters under the water – at least not intentionally.
+Many quality servos these days are water resistant, having case gaskets along with screw, output shaft & wire seals to prevent water or oil from getting inside.

 If you don’t have water proof servos you can open them up and apply a very small quantity of automotive silicon gasket maker to the two mating halves of the servo case and a little dab of silicon where the servo wires enter the servo and around the case screw heads.

 Just make sure you don’t get any silicone on the circuit board or the gears.
 Don’t worry, silicone won’t glue the servo together and you will be able to pull it apart again if you have to.

 Oil goo on all the moving mechanical parts of your nitro RC helicopter of course won’t do any harm and in some cases will actually do a little good to keep things lubricated and moving freely.
 Problem is oil also attracts dirt and in dirty/dusty flying areas, all that dirt sticking to your machine can and will cause issues so you should try to clean it off the best you can.
 More on cleaning shortly...

 The one thing to watch out for here is if you land in or hover over any sand – there will be little bits of sand stuck to any oily surface on your heli which can scratch the heli if it's stuck in the cleaning rag afterward.
 Try to get the sand off first (most will be on the skids) and then use a different rag for the remainder of the cleaning.

 You should also check the area around your engine carburetor to make sure there are no sand grains near the air intake.
 To clean the engine and engine area if this happens or when it's just getting really saturated & dirty with oil residue, I like to use methyl hydrate.